 How do I ask for supporting evidence?

 There are many ways to provide supporting evidence.
-You can submit the as evidence.
+You can submit the NDIS Evidence of Psychosocial Disability as evidence.
 This form has two sections.
 Your most appropriate clinician must complete one section.
 A support worker or someone who knows you well completes the other section.
 This form makes it easier for people with a psychosocial disability and supporters to collect evidence.

 What are some examples of supporting evidence?